tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 ## Different types of authorization

-There are several different methods for authorization.
+There are several methods for authorization.
 The following are various types of API authorization you might encounter:

 * [API keys](#api_keys)
 * [Basic Auth](#basic_auth)